microsoft/tfs-cli/docs/appext.md

 ```
   --root               Root directory.
+  --manifests          List of individual manifest files (space-separated).
-  --manifest-globs     List of globs to find manifests.
+  --manifest-globs     List of globs to find manifests (space-separated).
   --override           JSON string which is merged into the manifests, overriding any values.
   --bypass-validation  Bypass local validation.
   --publisher          Use this as the publisher ID instead of what is specified in the manifest.